4 min read

 Living in the cloud

-At the top of the pandemic, cloud-based solutions had to be implemented at warp speed as institutions across the financial services industry transitioned employees to a work from home model and adjusted to serve clients digitally in the absence of in-person operations.
+At the top of the pandemic, cloud-based solutions had to be implemented at warp speed as institutions across the financial services industry transitioned employees to a home model and adjusted to serve clients digitally in the absence of in-person operations.
 Even the most hesitant cloud adopters had to make the jump.

 Last summer, Morgan Stanley put cloud adoption at the top of their list of trends that would accelerate during and post-pandemic.
 Today, major players in the industry are working to make it possible for financial institutions to more easily adopt cloud solutions while maintaining regulatory compliance and reliable data security.

-- Santander International will use Tenemos SaaS to “strategically position the bank…in a post COVID-19 era”
+- Santander International will use Tenemos SaaS to “strategically position the bank…in a post-COVID-19 era.”

-- The EY Cloud Enablement Center will support cloud-based innovation in the financial services industry
+- The EY Cloud Enablement Center will support cloud-based innovation in the financial services industry.

 The cloud is here to stay and is becoming a ubiquitous part of financial services.
 Institutions must now think beyond the quick implementation required by the onset of COVID-19 and consider how cloud strategy will be integrated into their core business models.